jesper-raemaekers/python-polarion/docs/document.rst

     chapter_1 = document.addHeading('Chapter 1')
     document.addHeading('Chapter 1.1', chapter_1)

-Work items in a document
+Workitems in a document
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Work items in a Polarion document are organized as a tree.
+Workitems in a Polarion document are organized as a tree.
 By getting the top level item, you can iterate through all items by traversing their children in the document.

 .. code:: python